 London, 1885.
 Teenager Mariah Mundi and his younger brother Felix are at the museum where their father works when Mariah encounters a stranger, Will Charity, who collapses wounded.
 Their parents come running and Charity whispers something of great urgency to their mother.
 Afterwards, she slips two halves of an amulet that Charity has given to her into either boy’s pocket and tells them to seek safety.
 The parents are then captured by the thugs of industrialist Otto Luger.
 The boys are forced to flee, only to be apprehended by police and sent to the reformatory.
 They are rescued by Charity who tells them how he and their parents work for the Bureau of Antiquities and are seeking the whereabouts of the legendary Midas Box that is reputed to be able to turn things to gold.
 Felix is snatched by Luger’s thugs.
 Charity gives Mariah fake papers and tells him to go to Luger’s Prince Regent hotel on an offshore island posing as a porter.
 There Mariah, joined in his quest by the maid Sacha, searches the hotel’s secret passageways for Felix and his parents, as well as the whereabouts of the Midas Box, which he discovers has the potential to be used as both a force of healing and a deadly weapon.

 The Adventurer: The Curse of the Midas Box is yet another 2000s/10s attempt to launch a film franchise developed from a Young Adult series of books.
-Outside of hits like the Harry Potter series, the Twilight films and The Hunger Games series, the majority of these burgeoning Young Adult adapted series have not been successful enough to make it beyond a single film, as witness the likes of other never-ran series such as The Golden Compass (2007), The Seeker: The Dark is Rising (2007), Cirque du Freak: The Vampire’s Assistant (2009), I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Giver (2014), Vampire Academy (2014), Fallen (2016), The 5th Wave (2016), Maximum Ride (2016) and Mortal Engines (2018).
+Outside of hits like the Harry Potter series, the Twilight films and The Hunger Games series, the majority of these burgeoning Young Adult adapted series have not been successful enough to make it beyond a single film, as witness the likes of other never-ran series such as The Golden Compass (2007), The Seeker: The Dark is Rising (2007), Cirque du Freak: The Vampire’s Assistant (2009), I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Giver (2014), Vampire Academy (2014), Fallen (2016), The 5th Wave (2016), Maximum Ride (2016), The Darkest Minds (2018), Mortal Engines (2018) and Artemis Fowl (2020).
 The Adventurer is a British attempt to create another such series, although it flopped miserably, earning only around $5000 in theatrical release in the US.

 The Adventurer: The Curse of the Midas Box is based on the Young Adult novel Mariah Mundi and the Midas Box (2007) by G.P.
 Taylor, a former Anglican vicar.
 Taylor wrote a trilogy of Mariah Mundi novels and this is followed by Mariah Mundi and the Ghost Diamonds (2008) and Mariah Mundi and the Ship of Fools (2009).
 Taylor has also written Shadowmancer (2002) and sequels as a rebuttal to the atheist fantasy of Philip Pullman, while he is credited as co-writer on the sf film Scintilla/The Hybrid (2014).